VanMinhN/Unity-PathFinder/README.md

 Description
 -----------
-Window application build in Unity Engine.
+Pathfinder Visualizer application build in Unity Engine.

 About
 -----